W1p3out/steam-wishlist-sales-checker/README.md

 # Steam Wishlist Sales Checker

+Code written with Claude (Anthropic).
+This is a learning project to see how "curl" and "Invoke-RestMethod" commands could grab informations from Steam API.

 Automatically monitors your Steam wishlist and displays games on sale on a sleek, self-hosted web page.

 ![Steam Wishlist Sales](screenshots/result.png)